 Tina Wang's Phoenix Music Academy

-Recognized as a ‘Teacher of Distinction’ by the Royal Conservatory of Music in 2018, Tina has experience teaching piano, saxophone, clarinet and theory for several years (10 years) privately and also taught at Long & McQuade Richmond (4 years) and Mozart School of Music Vancouver (5 years).
-She has taught students ranging from toddlers through to adults, from beginners to University level.
+Recognized as a ‘Teacher of Distinction’ by the Royal Conservatory of Music in 2018, Tina has over 10 years of experience teaching piano, saxophone, clarinet and theory privately..
+She has taught students of all ages, from beginners to University level.
 Tina specializes in classical but also teaches pop and jazz.
 She is a registered teacher with RCM and BCRMTA - richmond branch and is proud of achieving a 100% pass rate in all exams, most achieving first class honours and some achieved medals in grade levels.
-Students have achieved high placements and recognition in their own schools as well as in local music competitions and festivals as well as successful auditions for the British Columbia Honour Band, the National Youth Band of Canada, Tanglewood Music Institute, and Interlochen World Youth Wind Ensemble.
+Students have achieved high placements and recognition in local music competitions and festivals as well as successful auditions for the British Columbia Honour Band, the National Youth Band of Canada, Tanglewood Music Institute, and Interlochen World Youth Wind Ensemble.

 Coming from a family line of educators, Tina is passionate about music and loves working with students of all ages.
 She is able to teach students how to understand music at a deep level and sharing their experience with others.
 She believes in well roundedness and setting strong fundamental instrument technique, musicianship, and music theory.
 Her goal is to instill in students a lasting appreciation and joy for understanding the art of music.
 Tina believes that learning how to practice smart is the paramount to success and happiness in musical pursuits.
 Each student has different needs, learning approach and capabilities.
 As a teacher, being able to understand students fully and to teach them to the best of their abilities helps them become better musicians.
 At the same time, one also grow as a teacher, which is key to teaching students better.
 As they learn, they explore their interest in different music styles and/or certain songs to keeping their interest going.